 This project is made possible through the partnership of WATER CHARITY and the NATIONAL PEACE CORPS ASSOCIATION.

 Diagaly, Communauté rurale Barkedji, Département Linguere, Region Louga, Senegal

 Diagaly is a small village in the Linguere Region of Senegal.
-It is 6 km from a major paved road, and is home to about 3,000 residents.
+It is 6 km from a major paved road and is home to about 3,000 residents.
 The community is strongly defined by its nomadic livestock herding history.
-Receiving between 190-350 mm of rain per year and daily temperatures reaching 110-115 degrees Fahrenheit on the average day during the months of March-June makes Diagaly a challenging place to live.
+Receiving between 190-350 mm of rain per year and daily temperatures reaching 110-115 degrees Fahrenheit on an average day during the months of March-June makes Diagaly a challenging place to live.

 The village is made up of two ethnic groups, Wolof and Pulaars.
 The Pulaar ethnic group is traditionally Nomadic, and in many ways that makes them more vulnerable now.
 Their living situations often reflect the transient lifestyle they are known for.
 This often translates into less permanent living structures and reveals the unpredictability of the coming year as they see it.

 The Wolof population generally lives in the more compact village center that is much more permanent than their Pulaar neighbors.
 This means they have more reliable access to water and to the market or small shops.

 While the village is relatively remote, it serves as the economic hub for about 13 smaller, surrounding villages.
 Livestock and subsistence farming dominate the lifestyle.
 Despite the large population, there is only a public French elementary school and a Franco-Arab school that serves the 8-13-year-old range.
 After this, students will generally travel to nearby cities to continue their studies while living with friends or family during the school year.